agenda/agenda/README.md

 ### remove()

 Removes the `job` from the database.
-Returns a Promise resolving to the number of jobs removed, or throws on error.
+Returns a Promise resolving to the number of jobs removed, or rejecting on error.

 ```js
 try {